Best controller settings for CoD: Vanguard Season 5

-Call of Duty: Vanguard offers controller players a ton of customization to perfect their aim and movement, so we’ve got the best settings you can use on Xbox, PlayStation, and PC in the Beta and full release.
+Call of Duty: Vanguard offers controller players a ton of customization to perfect their aim and movement, so here are all of the best controller settings you can use on Xbox, PlayStation, and PC in Season 5.

 - Best Vanguard controller settings